pyOpenSci/software-peer-review/software-peer-review-guide/editors-guide.md

 We also appreciate when editors have experience working with or in the Python open source software community be it maintaining packages, contributing to packages, or supporting the community.
-This is certainly now a required however if you are interested in getting involved through pyOpenSci!
+This is certainly not a requirement however if you are interested in getting involved with pyOpenSci!

 ```{note}